 SQL data workflows, reproducible project pipelines, rapid prototyping

-Led design and software efforts, reached FTC Worlds in Houston (2024), and built a custom holonomic PurePursuit motion library in Java.
+Led design and software efforts, essential for reaching World Championships in 2024 and 2026, and built a custom holonomic PurePursuit motion library in Java.

 Led a 15-person team building core ARISTA services in Svelte, supporting 200+ volunteers and 1,000+ tutees.